boxofbox/pyatsyn/docs/_build/html/_sources/info.rst.txt

         $ pip install -e .

-If you are a newcomer to the ATS system we recommend you start by looking at :obj:`~pyatsyn.atsa.tracker`
+If you are a newcomer to the ATS system we recommend you start by looking at :obj:`~pyatsyn.analysis.tracker`

 ATS Overview
 ------------